radinsky/broadlink-http-rest/README.md

 { "temperature": 22.2 }
 ```
 *required JSON format suites [homebridge-http-temperature](https://github.com/metbosch/homebridge-http-temperature) plugin.
+Alternatively, see the new getSensor format below instead

 5) Added support for A1 sensors (temperature, lights and etc..)
 ```